python-bonobo/bonobo/README.rst

 Data-processing.
 By monkeys.
 For humans.

-Bonobo is a data-processing library for python 3.5+ that emphasis writing simple, atomic, plain old python functions and chaining them using a basic acyclic graph.
+Bonobo is a data-processing library for python 3.5+ that emphasises writing simple, atomic, plain old python functions and chaining them using a basic acyclic graph.
 The nodes will need a bit of plumbery to be runnable in different means (iteratively, in threads, in processes, on different machines ...) but that should be as transparent as possible.

-The only thing asked to the developer is to either write "pure" functions to process data (create a new dict, don't change in place, etc.), and everything should be fine from this point.
+The only thing asked of the developer is to write "pure" functions to process data (create a new dict, don't change in place, etc.), and everything should be fine from this point.